-It takes a lot of courage to admit that one has a problem with addiction and to check themselves into rehab to kick that addiction.
-However, recovery is a lifelong process and completing an addiction treatment program is just the beginning.
+It takes a lot of courage to admit one has a problem with addiction and check into rehab to kick that addiction.
+However, recovery is a lifelong process, and completing an addiction treatment program is just the beginning.

 The next stage in your recovery journey is transitioning back into your normal life.
 This is the tricky part.
 Life in rehab is sheltered.
 There are no drugs and no triggers so it’s easier to concentrate on your recovery.
 Once you leave the addiction treatment facility, you have to contend with the triggers and the temptation to use.
 Having adequate support during this stage, especially in the early days after leaving rehab, is crucial to avoid relapse.

 Here are some of the ways you can get the help you need:

 Your loved ones have been there for you since the beginning and they can be a source of invaluable support.
 They can keep you accountable and provide valuable feedback that can help you achieve your goals after recovery.

 Alcoholics Anonymous and Narcotics Anonymous meetings are available in almost every town and city in the country and attendance is free for the public.
 It’s advisable to attend these meetings several times a week at first to get the support you need.
 We at the Robert Alexander Center for Recovery can help link you up with AA or NA meetings near your locale in Kentucky.

 By joining an outpatient drug or alcohol treatment program.